Nominations for this year’s Blog Awards will open from 26th December 2018 to 20th January 2019

 Yes!
 In fact, we encourage it.

 Each category's group of finalists is selected by a combination of factors including: 1) Number of reader nominations; 2) Recommendations from Blog honorees; and 3) Nominations from jury.
-The final group of three blogs per category are chosen entirely at the discretion of company jury.
+The final group of three blogs per category is chosen entirely at the discretion of company jury.

 The Top Food Blogger Awards honors two winners in each category: a Readers' Choice and an jury' Choice.
 The Reader's Choice winners are selected by online ballots cast by audience at large.
-The jury' Choice winners are be selected by a committee of jury and contributors.
+The jury' Choice winners are selected by a committee of jury and contributors.
 Both winners per category are equal in honor, and both will be invited to join us at our Top Food Blogger Awards celebration.
 It is possible for the same blog to be selected as a winner by both readers and jury in the same category.

 Jury will be looking through every blog that's submitted.
 If, for example, we realize that a blog submitted in one category would be a strong contender in another, we reserve the right to re-categorize it.